SciCatProject/documentation/Devops/Catamel/Testing/README.md

 ## Tests

 Some tests to cover the Users API and the RawDataset API have been written but more are needed.
 There is a LoginUtils file that supports the retrieval of tokens and everything else is documented in the Swagger file

+## Environment

+If this is being run independently of an infrastructure then you should provide the `NODE_ENV` to be `test`.